Does Milk Contain Fat?

 Our milk comes from dairy cows, so yes, it's very real!
 We choose specific cows to work with that only produce the A2 protein.
 We do this because we've learned that people who sometimes have digestive upset when consuming other milks find relief, and can enjoy milk again when they choose a2 Milk®.
 You can learn more about the very special herds and dairy farmers we work with here.

 How Can I Get Milk In My Diet Without Drinking It?

 We understand.
 Some people simply don't love drinking plain milk, but know how beneficial it can be for their bodies.
 Well, thankfully there are several ways to incorporate milk into your day.
 Why not try making homemade ice cream?
 Even the kids will ask for a scoop!
 Or, use milk as a base for a creamy soup for dinner tonight.
-Milk is also the main ingredient in coffee creamers, so next time you want to jazz up that morning java, reach for a carton of a2 Milk® Creamy Vanilla.
+Milk is also the main ingredient in half & half, so next time you want to jazz up that morning java, reach for a carton of a2 Milk® Half and Half.

 Do you have more common questions about milk?
 You might enjoy reading our FAQ.

 Ready to stock your refrigerator with a few cartons of a2 Milk®?
-As you rethink your milk choices, browse our varieties of white, chocolate and creamers online here.
+As you rethink your milk choices, browse our varieties of white, chocolate and half & half online here.
 Here's to enjoying more fresh, healthy, protein-packed milk each day!